lbrios/essex-service-design-toolkit/docs/documentation/core/common-service-patterns/service-patterns/check-something/check-before-you-apply/decision-making-about-whether-to-apply.md

 ## Research considerations

-Research that needs to be considered includes:
+Things to consider include:

 * how the user decides what is worth their time
 * what users need to make an informed decision to proceed with the check
 * how many criteria is acceptable for the user to not go through a smart questions format
 * what is the best way to make complex policy and legal frameworks accessible
-* what criteria is hard to understand for users to make a decision, for example, pain points in the journey
+* what criteria is hard for users to understand to make a decision